telerik/winforms-docs/gridview/expression-editor/localization.md

 {{endregion}}

 ## Localizing functions

-In order to localize the descriptions of the available functions,
-            you have to load a custom xml file containing all supported functions and their appropriate localized descriptions.
-            For more details, please refer to the following article:
+In order to localize the descriptions of the available functions, you have to load a custom xml file containing all supported functions and their appropriate localized descriptions.
+For more details, please refer to the following article: [Customizing RadExpressionEditor]({%slug winforms/gridview/expression-editor/customizing-radexpressioneditor%}).
-            [
-              Customizing RadExpressionEditor
-            ]({%slug winforms/gridview/expression-editor/customizing-radexpressioneditor%}).